zeplin/zeplin-extension-documentation/model/textStyle.md

 <a name="TextStyle+name"></a>

 ### textStyle.name : <code>String</code>
-Name of the text style in the project context.
+Name of the text style, only exists on project text styles.
+To check if a text style (e.g. from a layer) exists in the project, see [`Project.findTextStyleEqual`](project.md#Project+findTextStyleEqual).

 **Kind**: instance property of [<code>TextStyle</code>](#TextStyle)
 <a name="TextStyle+fontFace"></a>